Cottor-OwO/Phystech.Create-DREC/README.md

 <s> Welp hehe this is awkward UwU my first readme and its like this
 what am i even typing i just let my hands loose and now theyre all over the keyboard </s>

-# Phystech.Create:DREC's official IP update git, cause mipt-telecom provides only dynamic ones.
+# Phystech.Create:DREC's official IP update git, cause mipt-telecom provides only dynamic ones

 note to future self: salo, borschsct, ancient ukres, Luhansk